Planning a comprehensive Chicago itinerary is crucial to getting the most out of your trip to the Windy City.

 Next, take one of the short tunnels underneath the road or cross the overhead bridge to reach Lincoln Park.
 Spend the rest of your morning enjoying all that Lincoln Park has to offer.
 Wander the park and nature boardwalk to begin.

-Then, head over to the Lincoln Park Zoo (which is free) for a visit with the animals.
+Then, head over to check out the animal exhibits at Lincoln Park Zoo (which is free).
 The Regenstein Center for African Apes as well as Small Mammal and Reptile House are some of the best exhibits.
 There are also interactive exhibits for kids to enjoy.

 If you’re looking for other activities to do in Lincoln Park, check out the Lincoln Park Conservatory and Alfred Caldwell Lily Pool (these are both free).
 The Chicago History Museum is also located in Lincoln Park and has ticketed entry.